wenjian80/soak8_lab/README.md

 ./15_Soa_DomainConfig.sh

 #watch the pod, ctrl c to stop
+#a job will be spin to introspect the namespace and spin up the servers.
 kubectl get po -n soans -w

 #tail the logs for admin server to see if is started